HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/integration/people_service/user_guides/people_profiles.md

-!!!
-Abstract "Status"
-    **In progress**

-    - [DXQ-39722](https://jira.cwp.pnp-hcl.com/browse/DXQ-39722): Revisit and refine user guides docs

 # Working with people profiles

-!!!
-Notes
-    Write doc about how to work with and relate to user profiles.
-This includes much of the information in here, likely in more catered order.
-I.e., what the profile shows, how to find and edit my own profile (w/ different sections, validation and image), how to work with tags.

 User profiles are a central entity in the people service, providing a way to manage and access information about individuals, including their personal information, skills, and more.
 This guide will help you understand what a profile shows, how to find and edit your own profile, and how to work with tags.